 The fabulous 1999 vintage in the northern Rhône has surpassed even 1947 in producers' minds.
 JOHN LIVINGSTONE-LEARMONTH looks at what made this year so great

 That was the year I slept on the lawn,’ recalls Gaston Huet.
 ‘It was hot, hotter than 1999,’ remembers Marius Gentaz-Dervieux.
-Both vignerons, Huet the softly-spoken 91-year-old and Gentaz-Dervieux, the modest ’78 and a half’-year-old, remember well the legendary nature of the 1947 vintage.
+Both vignerons, Huet the softly-spoken 91-year-old and Gentaz-Dervieux, the modest ’78 and a half’-year-old, remember well the legendary nature of the 1947 vintage, yet the 1999 vintage surpasses even the 1947 vintage.

 Huet deems it ‘the great wine of the 20th century’.
 His 1947 Haut-Lieu moelleux is still glorious, unfurling an array of dried fruits and honeys.
 But Gentaz-Dervieux reckons Côte-Rôtie 1947 has been trumped by the 1999.
 We are talking legendary quality here.’1999 is very, very beautiful, indeed exceptional,’ states Gentaz-Dervieux.
 He retired from wine making in 1993, but remains in touch through his son-in-law Réné Rostaing and his brother-in-law Albert Dervieux’s family.
 Apart from Joseph Duplessy, now 88, he is best qualified to place the 1999 Côte-Rôtie vintage in perspective.’It’s so rare for years to have all the elements – alcohol degree, acidity, ripe tannins – in such harmony and abundance,’ he observes.